 But it is a difficult ingredient to handle.

-Melting chocolate is a process that might sound simple but can go wrong in many ways and it can go wrong quickly.
-One of the ways it can go wrong is when it melts but is still too thick for your bake.
+Melting chocolate is a process that might sound simple but can go wrong in many ways (and it can go wrong quickly!)
+One of which is when it melts but is still too thick for you to use.

-Some chocolate becomes thick and gritty when it is melted which can make it too thick to use and also generally unpleasant.
+Some chocolates become gritty when melted, making the melted chocolate too thick to use and also generally unpleasant.

-One way of getting rid of anything that’s making the chocolate too thick or have a strange texture is to sieve it.
+One way of getting rid of anything that’s making the chocolate too thick or has a strange texture is to strain it with a sieve.

-Adding water will cause the melted chocolate to separate and will be completed unusable.
-Even if you use a little bit, even if you use some at the same temperature as the chocolate, even if you are sure it might work – it won’t.
+Adding water will cause the melted chocolate to separate and become completely unusable.
+Even if you use a little bit, even if you use some at the same temperature as the chocolate, even if you are sure it might work – it won’t. 😣

 Now that’s out of the way, let’s get on to what you actually should do.
-The best ingredient to add is fat.
-Try adding a small amount of vegetable oil, butter, or shortening as this will melt into the chocolate and make it thinner.
+The best ingredient to add is fat!

 Chocolate already has a large amount of fat, so by adding more of an ingredient already present, you won’t risk disturbing the composition of the chocolate.